Nsomnia/ColdWarSubSim/README.md

 -Started a GitHub repo to allow volunteers/partners to share, discuss, and add to the project.
 -Most of the basic stuff in Unity is ready to refine.
 Modelling, animation & characters are current concerns.
 Especially modelling the attack and control compartment to a decent level so that a very early alpha can be released.
 -Looking for partners (see below)
+-If someone lives in Groton CT.
+The one thing I have budgeted for is for measurments, photos and drawings of the free admission museum ship.
+One Crystal Lake Road
+Groton, Connecticut 06340

 # "I want to help!"
 We are a small team that consists of myself (Modelling, animation, sound, code (C#, JS and C++), graphic design (Photoshop, GIMP, Mari, Krita, Corel Painter), research (e-mail contact with Navy veterans of the era + the internet.
 On hand but not directly associated with the project is a coder (C++), 2 graphic designers (Photoshop and other Adobe programs), and a sound artist.